ettorebevilacqua/criptetto/README.md

 ---
+  pnpm run dev
+    Starts the development server.

+  pnpm run build
+    Builds the app for production.

+  pnpm start
+    Runs the built app in production mode.

+We suggest that you begin by typing:

+  cd criptetto
+  pnpm run dev

 name: Monorepo with Turborepo
 slug: monorepo-turborepo
 description: Learn to implement a monorepo with a single Next.js site that has installed two local packages.